TiancongHua/Left-Ventricle-Full-Quantification-Challenge-MICCAI-2019/README.md

 Key expected outcome of the challenge:

   Learn effective machine learning models that can estimate a set of clinical significant LV indices (regional wall thicknesses, cavity dimensions, area of cavity and myocardium, cardiac phase) directly from MR images.

+Data Acquirement:

+The DIG-Cardiac database consists of 56 cine-MRI images collected from 3 hospitals affiliated with two health care centers (London Healthcare Center and St. Josephs HealthCare).
+The subjects age from 16 yrs to 97 yrs, with average of 58.9 yrs.
+The pixel spacings of the MR images range from 0.6836 mm/pixel to 2.0833 mm/pixel, with mode of 1.5625 mm/pixel.
+Diverse pathologies are in presence including regional wall motion abnormalities, myocardial hypertrophy, mildly enlarged LV, atrial septal defect, LV dysfunction, etc. Each subject contains nF = 20 frames throughout a cardiac cycle.
+In each frame, LV is divided into equal thirds (basal, mid-cavity, and apical) perpendicular to the long axis of the heart following the standard AHA prescription and a representative mid-cavity slice is selected for this database.
+Ground truth:
+Besides the epicardium and endocardium contour obtained through the above procedure, quantification results of LV are also provided, as shown in Figure 1.
+These quantifications include: areas of the myocardium and LV cavity, three directional LV cavity dimensions, six regional wall thicknesses, and one cardiac phase.

+Figure 2.
+Demonstration of the cardiac indices considered in the database. (a) area of myocardium and LV cavity. (b) Three LV cavity dimension. (c) Regional wall thickness. (d) Cardiac phase.
+Training data description:

+  Number of training cases: 56 2D SAX sequences with a total of 1120 images Characteristics of training cases:Pixel level segmentation of the myocardium and values of the LV indices (regional wall thickness, dimension, area, phase) for each image.
+  Annotation policy for training cases:Delineation of the inner and outer boundary of myocardium for each frame of the SAX sequences, with papillary muscle excluded.
+  Annotators of training data: The inner and outer contours of myocardium were delineated by one experienced engineer in medical imaging and double checked by two cardiac radiologists with more than 10 years experiences.

+Test data description:
+  600 images from 30 subjects(other details are similar to training data).

+Evaluation metrics:
+Mean Absolute Error (MAE) for tasks of regional wall thicknesses, dimensions,and areas between estimated values and reference values.
+Pearson Correlation Coefficient (PCC) for tasks of regional wall thicknesses,dimensions, and area between estimated values and reference values.
+Error Rate (ER) for task of cardiac phase between the estimated values and the reference values.

+If you want to know more details, please search the website: https://lvquan18.github.io/.
+Reference:
+[1].
+Wufeng Xue, Gary Brahm, Sachin Pandey, Stephanie Leung, and Shuo Li.
+"Full left ventricle quantification via deep multitask relationships learning."
+Medical Image Analysis 43 (2018): 54-65.
+[2].
+Wufeng Xue, Andrea Lum, Ashley Mercado, Mark Landis, James Warrington, and Shuo Li.
+"Full Quantification of Left Ventricle via Deep Multitask Learning Network Respecting Intra-and Inter-Task Relatedness."
+MICCAI, 2017.